-Server resumes require tasteful compliments to soft skills, hard skills, and previous work experience that tell your future employer that you’re a performer in the workplace.
+Server or restaurant server resumes require tasteful compliments to soft skills, hard skills, and previous work experience that tell your future employer that you’re a performer in the workplace.

-A server is often referred to as a “waiter” or “waitress”.
+A server or restaurant server is often referred to as a “waiter” or “waitress”.
 This is confused with the job title hostess, which is the title of the professional responsible for sitting the patrons at the restaurant establishment.

 Serving positions are often entry-level positions that are obtained by professionals who may be at a university-level in terms of their educational experience or temporarily seeking employment.

 Due to this, resumes for servers often need to be strategized to speak to soft skills, qualities of the worker, and prior work examples that exceed the expectations of education history or directly related prior work experience (IE: Prior work experience as a server).

 Soft skills are talents that are intangible.
 They are often described as personal characteristics.
 But in the setting of the workplace, these characteristics are developed through prior work knowledge.
 For example, having customer service skills.

 This skill can only be developed by having prior working experiences which expose you to customers and have dealt with a customer who was either positive or negative toward you in the workplace.

 Soft skills that all servers should have are:

 - Listening skills

 - Note-taking skills